-Man (under the unseen direction of Satan) has been given six days, or 6,000 years, to try his own ways, governments, religions, philosophies, value systems and forms of education.
+Man (under the unseen direction of Satan) has been given six days, or 6,000 years, to try his own ways, governments, religions, philosophies, value systems, and forms of education.
 He has practiced sin—disobedience to God’s commands—for nearly 6,000 years, under the sway of Satan.
-He has then tried to treat all of the ill effects instead of treating the cause of having broken God’s laws.
+Man has then tried to treat all of the ill effects instead of treating the cause of having broken God’s laws.

-It is critical to understand that the word “the,” in the King James Version, is not found in the original Greek or Hebrew text.
-Translators have added it thinking that they have amplified the meaning of the verse.
-Instead, they have clouded and confused it.
+It is critical to understand that the word “the” in the King James Version is not found in the original Greek or Hebrew text.
+Translators added it thinking that they amplified the meaning of the verse.
+Instead, they clouded and confused it.

 The apostle Paul is actually quoting Isaiah 49:8: “Thus says the Lord, In an acceptable time have I heard you, and in a day of salvation have I helped you…” Neither the Greek of II Corinthians 6:2 nor the Hebrew of Isaiah 49:8 contains the definite article “the.”